alt-key-project/comfyui-dream-project/readme.md

 nodes in parallel - they will not work as intended!

 ## The nodes
+  ### Analyze Palette [Dream]
+  Output brightness, red, green and blue averages of a palette.
+Useful to control other processing.

   ### Beat Curve [Dream]
   Beat pattern curve with impulses at specified beats of a measure.